sharetribe/flex-docs/src/docs/references/events/index.md

 data is formatted in the same way all Integration API resources are (with `id`, `type` top-level attributes and with `relationships` object containing the IDs of related resources).
-On the other hand, if the event is viewed via Flex CLI, the event and resource data is not normalized.
+On the other hand, if the event is viewed via Sharetribe CLI, the event and resource data is not normalized.
 Instead, it is inlined in a simplified form.
 We will refer to this as _native_ event data format.